Jan3385/VoxaEngine/docs/Registries.md

 The following code expects the voxel objects and factories' IDs to match.
 If you want to use a factory with a different name (e.g., reuse an existing one), you can use `.SpecialFactoryOverride(std::string)`, where the `std::string` corresponds to the factory ID that will be used

 > ![NOTE]
-> No override will ever happen unless you set the `Registry::GameObjectType` to `Custom`.
+> No override will ever happen unless you set the `Registry::VoxelObjectType` to `Custom`.
 Also, you must have a valid factory for all custom voxels